matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - The namespace `u.*` is reserved for user-defined fields.
 The portion of the string after the `u.` is defined the display name of this field.
 These user-defined fields will always be string format.

-For example, if a future MSC were to add a field for the user's timezone (not included in this MSC) it might become `m.timezone` after entering the spec, but during the unstable process it might be `org.matrix.msc9876.timezone`.
+Following support for this specification change, a user could enter a "My Timezone" field manually in their client and the client would be expected to add a `u.My Timezone` key in their profile.

-The MSC could define format requirements (e.g. "must be in IANA format like `Europe/Paris`") that clients must validate, or that the field should be displayed in profiles showing the local time for that user, or even that client/server behaviour is affected by this field (e.g. overriding display from the device timezone to this configured one) but this MSC does not seek to define those options in advance - those would be defined in that field's MSC.
+However, this would be expected to be a string value, even if the user types "null" or an integer into the box.

-In contrast, if users wish to display their timezone immediately after this specification change, they could enter a "My Timezone" field manually that would create a `u.My Timezone` key in their profile - this would have open entry requirements, so they might enter `CEST` or `+2` or `None` and clients/servers would not be expected to do anything with the value except store/display it.
+In contrast, [MSC4175](https://github.com/matrix-org/matrix-spec-proposals/pull/4175) would use the unstable key `us.cloke.msc4175.tz` and following approval would then support clients using the `m.tz` key with the values/validation that MSC requires.

 ### Size Limit